How to Create a Droplet

 A good default is selected for you, but for the best performance and minimal latency, choose the datacenter nearest to you and your users.
 You can also make a decision based on which products and features are available in which regions.

-The create page greys out datacenters that are incompatible with your selected configuration and adds a tooltip with an explanation.
+The region selector can hide or disable options that are incompatible with your selected configuration, often with a short explanation.
 For example, if you add a block storage volume to your configuration, you cannot create your Droplet in a datacenter that doesn’t support volumes.

 This section also lists the default VPC network for the Droplet.
 The VPC network enables an additional networking interface that can only be accessed by other Droplets within the same datacenter.
 This keeps traffic between Droplets and other applicable resources from being routed outside the datacenter over the public internet.